UH’s First Team Begins Fall Practice

 UH was no competition for Rice that day as the Owls scored 11 touchdowns in a 70-6 blowout.
 Pasche said it took years for many on that team to live that down.
 Worse, Neely made sure the scrimmage received plenty of attention in the media, which UH ticket manager Ned Thompson said hurt the school’s first-year ticket sales.
 Rice would share the Southwest Conference title that year, winning the Orange Bowl over Tennessee and General Robert Neyland.

-As UH came back together on September 2, Jewell Wallace had an idea of what he wanted to do with his team in their first season.
+As UH started Fall practice on September 2, Jewell Wallace knew what he wanted to do with his team in their first season.
 Lacking size, he wanted to feature fast backs like Gwin and Manichia running the T. More importantly, he knew the type of man he wanted.

 “We don’t want any boys who expect to come to the University and do nothing but play football,” Wallace said after that first fall practice.
 “I am especially interested in returning veterans.